k-vinogradov/habrproxy/README.md

 This repo contains the solution of the Python challenge by [Ivelum](https://ivelum.com).
 The original problem description can be found [here](https://github.com/ivelum/job/blob/master/code_challenges/python.md).

+**The only purpose of the project is improving of my Python developer skills**

 - [HabrProxy](#habrproxy)
   - [Install](#install)
   - [Using](#using)